workkkfor2012/gemini-coder/README.md

 > <small>**Legal Disclaimer:** After chat initialization, the extension does not read the incoming message.
 The injected _Apply response_ button is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.</small>

-**TIP: Practice single-turns**
+**TIP: Practice single-turn interactions**

-Chat conversations are only a construct of product interfaces, they hurt the quality of responses from the model and once your context is "poisoned" it will not recover.
-Whenever you're not satisfied with a reponse, **the best practice is to alawys refine your initial instructions and re-initialize a chat**.
+Chat conversations are only a construct of product interfaces, they hurt the quality of responses from the model and once your context is "poisoned" it won't recover.
+Whenever you're not satisfied with a reponse, **the best practice is to alawys refine your initial instructions and reinitialize**.

 ## API Tools